-Multiple breathing techniques exist to cope with acute dyspnea, or shortness of breath.
-Especially if wheezing is present, one effective strategy is to combine abdominal breathing with pursed-lip breathing.
-Using a combined breathing technique (as defined in the video below) is known to help someone to temporarily catch their breath.
+Many breathing techniques exist to manage breathing difficulties.
+Especially if wheezing is present, one effective strategy is to combine abdominal breathing with pursed-lip breathing — see Video Example 1.
+This combined breathing technique can help someone to catch their breath.

 - Breathing Control